improvethings/improvethings.github.io/index.md

 **Who?**

 All you need to show up is curiosity, the best part about ideas meetings is the diversity.
 We have graphic designers, engineers, chefs, entrepreneurs, VC’s, and developers attend.
 Have a face?
 We want to see you there!

+We welcome diversity, in terms of gender, ethnicity, and socio-economic status -- everyone is welcome, specifically you.

+New to Vancouver?
+We're a great place to meet likeminded innovative people!